Academic Information and Policies

 The Registrar's Office will document the credit for the student's records, notify appropriate offices of the award and maintain the documentation used to determine the award.

 Experiential credit appears on the transcript with credits hours earned, but no grade is assigned for calculation in the GPA.
-Experiential exemption credit cannot exceed 75% of credits required for graduation and may not be trasnferrable outside of Horry-Georgetown Technical College.
+Experiential exemption credit cannot exceed 75% of credits required for graduation and is not trasnferrable outside of Horry-Georgetown Technical College.

 CLEP - College-Level Examination Program